 The ACM Chapter of Georgia College & State Univeristy is for those interested in exploring the present and future possibilities in computing and learning more about how to use and develop computers.
 Some of our activities include coding competitions and small group seminars on current topics as well as casual video games and social interaction.

 Dean's Student Advisory Board (DSAB)

-The Dean's Student Advisory Board (DSAB) is an organization of students committed to improving the academic, social and professional quality of education in the J.Whitney Bunting College of Business.
-DSAB facilitates interaction between students, student organizations, faculty members, alumni and administration.
-It assists in fulfillment of the mission of the College.
-The board responds to students' needs and serves as their voice within the College of Business, the business community and the community at large.
+The Dean's Student Advisory Board (DSAB) is an organization of students committed to improving the academic, social, and professional quality of education in the J.Whitney Bunting College of Business and Technology.
+DSAB facilitates interaction between students, student organizations, faculty members, alumni, and administration.
+It assists in the fulfillment of the mission of the College.
+The board responds to students' needs and serves as their voice within the College of Business and Technology, the business community, and the community at large.

 Delta Sigma Pi